Make It Long, Keep It Fast: End-to-End 10K Long User Behavior Sequence Modeling for Billion-Scale Douyin Recommendation

 \paragraph{The impact of the maximum length (Table \ref{tab:extrapolation-lmax}).} Progressively increasing $L_{\text{train}}^{\max}$ from $2\mathrm{k}$ to $10\mathrm{k}$ yields a corresponding improvement in the AUC lift, which rises from a marginal $+0.03\%$ to a more substantial $+0.21\%$.
 These results confirm that to ensure robust generalization to long contexts, the training regime must expose the model to sequence lengths that closely match or approximate those encountered during inference.

 \paragraph{Sequence Sparsity Optimization.} Table~\ref{tab:extrapolation-mean} shows the efficiency-accuracy trade-off.
-Increasing $L_{\text{train}}^{\text{avg}}$ from $1.0\mathrm{k}$ to $2.5\mathrm{k}$ improves AUC lift from $+0.09\%$ to $+0.22\%$ while reducing sequence sparsity from 10\% to 25\%.
+Increasing $L_{\text{train}}^{\text{avg}}$ from $1.0\mathrm{k}$ to $2.5\mathrm{k}$ improves AUC lift from $+0.09\%$ to $+0.22\%$ while increasing sequence sparsity (SS) from 10\% to 25\%.
 The diminishing returns beyond $\bar{L}=2.0\mathrm{k}$ confirm that $\text{SS} \approx 20\%$ provides the optimal balance.
 Compared to SL in HSTU (SS=57.6\%)~\cite{DBLP:conf/icml/ZhaiLLWLCGGGHLS24}, we achieve better computational efficiency.

 \paragraph{Subsequence Selection Strategy Validation.} Retaining the most recent interactions (greedy) achieves $+0.21\%$ AUC improvement, while random sampling yields no gain, strongly supporting the importance of temporal locality.